OpenGammaProject/NPES-JSON/README.md

 NPES JSON can also be used in web APIs to transfer spectra data between clients and/or servers.
 Due to it being JSON, parsing is trivial in JavaScript and very easy in any other web-related programming language.
 In this context you can also validate API requests, which makes data handling a breeze and is overall extremely helpful.
 It's also straight-forward to implement in Python, which is used a lot in data science and pretty much copies the entire data structure of JSON with its dictionary data types.

+Due to its relative small size it is also suitable for embedded applications where you need more meta data than just the plain pulse height histogram (e.g. like a simple CSV file).
+It allows you to save all the relevant meta data in a compact format that can be opened with any of the supported programs.

 ### Benefits for developers

 - Complete and open documentation on the data structure.